nzymedefense/nzyme/README.md

 * Some WiFi adapters will not report the MAC timestamp in the radiotap header.
 The field will simply be missing in Graylog.
 This is usually an issue with the driver.
 * The deauthentication and disassociation `reason` field is not reported correctly on some systems.
 This is known to be an issue on a 2016 MacBook Pro running macOS Sierra.

+## Legal notice

+Make sure to comply with local laws, especially with regards to wiretapping, when running nzyme.
+Note that nzyme is never decrypting any data but only reading unencrypted data on unlicensed frequencies.